Berlin Anhalter Bahnhof: Redevelopment

 The area around Anhalter has been significantly redeveloped since the 1950s.
 There is a memorial display board honouring the Berlin Jews taken from here and elsewhere to their deaths by the Nazis during World War II.

 The original "Day and Night" sculptures from the façade, photographed in 2003 in their new home, the German Museum of Technology.
 Day is on the right, gazing into the distance, while Night, on the left, is looking away.

 This view shows the rear of the façade remnant in 2005.
 In the left background is Europahaus, an office block dating from the early 1930s, while in the right background is the 18-storey Excelsiorhaus, on the site of the former hotel.
-It is not known whether the tunnel that once linked the station with the hotel still exists.
+The tunnel that once linked the station with the hotel was demolished in the mid-1980s as part of roadworks.
 In the foreground is a large new synthetic playing surface for sports where the train shed once stood.
 Immediately south, directly behind the photographer, is the Tempodrom.

 The Tempodrom, a major new concert and event venue opened on 8 December 2001, extends across the site of the terminus just south of the train shed's former location.
 Its innovative futuristic roof rises to a height of 37.5 m.

 Further south still, extending down to the Landwehr Canal, is an area of woodland, recently tidied up and new paths laid, but amongst the trees and undergrowth, several crumbling sections of platforms are still clearly visible.